MSc

 Weekly contact hours on this programme may vary depending on the individual module options chosen and the stage of study.
 Postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
 For every hour spent in class, students are expected to spend at least two to three hours in independent study.

-Course composition and delivery is different for each module and may include lectures, seminars, workshops, independent study, practicals, research, and one-to-one learning.
+Course composition and delivery is different for each module and may include lectures, seminars, workshops, independent study, practical session, research, and one-to-one learning.

 The programme is delivered on both a full-time (1-year) and part-time (2-year) basis.
 The delivery of the modules for this MSc programme run over a full academic year in a block structure.
 Students will complete a series of taught modules comprising 120 credits of study and an engineering-based project making up the remaining 60 credits.

-In support of part-time delivery, where possible, each teaching contact takes over a minimum four hour period, with a minimum of 12 contacts expected across a single term.
+In support of part-time delivery, selected modules are delivered on one day every week, with a minimum of 12 contact weeks expected across a single term.

 Modules